Flat spline: Mathematical splines

 By 1946, mathematicians had begun to devise mathematical formulae to serve a similar purpose, and ultimately created efficient algorithms to find piecewise polynomial curves, also known as splines, that go smoothly through designated points.
 This has led to the widespread use of such functions in computer-aided design, especially in the surface designs of vehicles, replacing the draftsman's spline.
 I. J. Schoenberg gave the spline function its name after its resemblance to the mechanical spline used by draftsmen.

 Other curve drawing tools

-A related but distinct device is the "flexible curve," which can be molded by hand and used to design or copy a complex curve.
-Unlike a spline, the flexible curve does not have significant tension, so it maintains a given shape, instead of minimizing its curvature between point.
-In antiquity, this device was known as a lesbian rule, after the island of Lesbos.
-The ancient form was made of lead, and modern form consists of a lead core enclosed in vinyl or rubber.
+A related but distinct device is the "flexible curve", which can be molded by hand and used to design or copy a complex curve.
+Unlike a spline, the flexible curve does not have significant tension, so it maintains a given shape, instead of minimizing its curvature between points.
+The equivalent device was known in antiquity as a Lesbian rule.
+The ancient form was made of lead (sourced on the island of Lesbos; hence the name); while the modern form consists of a lead core enclosed in vinyl or rubber.